-The Criminal Justice Substance Service (CJSS) is a partnership between In-dependence and the Probation Service.
-The CJSS enables drug and alcohol users to receive treatment as part of a court order or as part of a parole licence.
+The Criminal Justice Substance Service is a partnership between Independence and the Probation Service, enabling drug and alcohol users to receive treatment as part of a court order or as part of a parole licence.

 Clients can access the service either from court as an alternative to a custodial sentence, or as part of their parole conditions.
 There is a drug/alcohol testing requirement which can be up to three times a week.
 In addition to testing, clients have access to peer support groups (SMART groups) specifically focusing on behaviour change.
 SMART (Self-Management and Recovery Training) is an abstinence orientated recovery group, which helps individuals gain control over their addictive behaviours, achieve recovery, a balanced lifestyle and lead meaningful and satisfying lives.

 The Arrest Referral Service is a response to an identified need for individuals arrested over the weekend and whose offence may be directly or indirectly linked to drug or alcohol use, and who would normally not access substance use services.